ibm-cloud-docs/account/context-restrictions-create.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Context-based restrictions**, and select **Rules**.
 2. Click **Create**.
 3. Provide a unique description, then click **Continue**.
-4. Select the resources you want to target in your rule.
+4. Select the resources that you want to target in your rule.
 Select all resources or select resources based on attributes such as location or resource groups, then click **Continue**.
-    1. Select **Account management** to rescrict access to services like user management and policy management.
+    1. Select **Account management** to restrict access to services like user management and policy management.

     When you create context-based restriction for the IAM Access Groups service, users who don't satisfy the rule will not be able to view any groups in the account, including the public access group.
     {: note}